Things to Know About Visiting Wichita (Tournament Edition)

 The Q is clean, safe, efficient, and it stops almost exclusively near fun places.
 This is kind of a problem for the local population, because sometimes you want to go to work, but end up at a trampoline park or bar.
 Here’s a handy Q map.

 Colloquialism, or the correct way to say Arkansas?

 We are not proud of this, but the river running through the middle of town, the Arkansas… we pronounce it “Are-KANSAS”, not “ARE-kan-saw”.

-Accept it, we'll never let it go.
-Even if 360 people from ARE-kan-saw floated down the Ar-Kansas river right in the middle of downtown Wichita, on a giant rubber duck, wearing ARE-kan-saw Razorback football helmets and Bill Clinton masks, holding burning dictionaries, waving the Wichita flag, shouting "peaceful death to the silly Ar-Kansas colloquialism", it's not happening.
-Okay, maybe if they bring beer and ice cream.
-ARE-kan-saw, ball's in your court on this one.
+It’s best if you just accept this.
+I don't think if 360 people from Arkansas floated down the Arkansas river on a giant rubber duck, wearing Arkansas Razorback basketball jerseys, waving the Wichita flag, shouting "peaceful death to the silly Are-KANSAS colloquialism", we'd let this one go.
+Well, maybe if they bring ice cream.
+Arkansas, ball's in your court.